ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 - state of the art
 - use raw sensory level data as input

 This last point is crucial.
 Letting machines experience the structure of the world is fundamental to the promise of modern machine learning.
 We see the raw structure of the world through sight - convolution allows machines to do the same.
-We know that the world has a temporal structure - recurrent neural networks allow machines to understand this too.  **Seeing the world as it is allows machines to understand it**.
+We know that the world has a temporal structure - recurrent neural networks allow machines to understand this too.

 ## why now - three major trends

 ## one - data

 It's hard to overestimate the importance of data to modern machine learning.
-The internet and smartphone cameras means we are generating more data than ever.
-This volume of data is fundamental to driving modern machine learning.
+Today we produce more data than ever before.
+The world is full of devices that generate data through sensing, communication and computation.
+This titanic volume of data is fundamental to driving modern machine learning.

-**Training powerful neural networks requires lots of data**.
-If you are trying to classify images, a convolutional neural network requires a large number of example images to understand what different classes look like.
+**Training powerful neural networks requires a lot of data**.
 Data is most useful if it is labelled.
 For example, an image of a dog outside a house that is labelled with `dog` and `house` is more valuable than the same photo with no label.
 This is because the labels allow us to penalize the algorithm for labelling it with `cat`.
 This is *supervised learning*.

 For many large technology companies such as Alphabet or Facebook their labelled data has become a major source of the value of their businesses.
 A lot of this value comes from the insights that machines can learn (or will learn in the future) from such large data sets.
+Data has become one of the most valuable commodities - and it also provides a defensible position.
+It's unlikely any company can match the big tech companies data quantity or quantity.

 Sitting alongside supervised learning are *unsupervised learning* and *reinforcement learning*.
-These three areas of machine learning differ in the feedback that is available to the learner
+These three areas of machine learning differ in the feedback that is available to the learner.
+Currently most of the business value of machine learning is driven by supervised learning.
+Unsupervised and reinforcement learning are more challenging due to a lower quality learning signal - but also hold great promise precisely because of the potential to learn with less supervision.

 - supervised learning = learns from a label for every sample of data
 - unsupervised learning = learns from 'hidden' patterns in the data
 - reinforcement learning = learns to maximize a scalar reward signal

-Currently most of the business value of machine learning is driven by supervised learning.
-Unsupervised and reinforcement learning are more challenging due to a lower quality learning signal - but also hold great promise precisely because of the potential to learn with less supervision.

 ## two - hardware